hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 <img width="1434" alt="Create notes table" src="https://user-images.githubusercontent.com/32492961/187066519-9b3071b7-004c-4d8d-8d45-54ab59c38849.png">

-`user_id` will be our foreign key refrencing the ID from the users table.
+`user_id` will be our foreign key referencing the ID from the users table.
 If you delete a user, cascading will delete all the user's notes.

 <img width="1434" alt="Foreign key" src="https://user-images.githubusercontent.com/32492961/187094626-000952a6-74b8-47d9-aadd-fb8f94ca63d9.png">